 - A clear definition of roles, responsibilities and resource needs.

 It's crucial to maintain an inventory of models and to allocate sufficient resources to them.
 You will want to know that models are understood and that the risk exposures they represent are quantified for present and future operation.
 You'll also need to properly manage and maintain models to ensure that all of your models – as well as their input data and key underlying assumptions – are continuously verified.

 From the top down

-Bankers need to have a robust model risk framework that promotes consistent MRM standards across the firm.
+Banks, and all businesses exposed to model risk, need to have a robust model risk framework that promotes consistent MRM standards across the firm.
 What would that look like?
 It must: